- Aquaculture, Equine & Livestock

 A. The complexities of environmental regulations mean that it usually makes sense to have local environmental policies written under a master policy.
 One of the main benefits of including environmental liability policies under the master policy in a global programme is that it gives the risk manager greater clarity of their potential exposures.
 Environmental claims, when they occur, can be complex and technical.
 Having local support, such as crisis management consultants or loss adjusters, who speak the local language and understand local culture and legal environments, is a real advantage.
 As environmental liability becomes an increasingly important part of the risk manager’s coverage, more and more will look to include these risks within their global programmes.

-Adias Gerbaud is Head of Environmental International at XL Catlin, and can be reached at email@example.com.
+Adias Gerbaud is Head of International Environmental at AXA XL, and can be reached at email@example.com.

 This article first appeared in Commercial Risk Europe.